 7. Does it happen to adults too?

-Obstructive sleep apnea is more common in adults than children.
+Obstructive sleep apnea is more common in adults than in children.
 However, OSA in adults is usually secondary to obesity unlike in children which is secondary to enlarged adenoids and tonsils.
 OSA can also cause cardiac and metabolic complications in adults.
 However, in adults, the brain is fully mature unlike that in children where it is still developing.
 As such, the neurocognitive and neurobehavioral complications are less in adults compared to children.

 8. Any words to say to the parents out there?